 Project #2 - Team Chassis Design and Fabrication

-You will also write your first embedded control application.
-This very simple code will drive the motors so that your robot executes open-loop circular patterns.
+You will also write your first embedded control application to drive the motors so that your robot executes open-loop circular patterns.
 Your robot should execute counter clockwise circles of varying radii.
-The turn radius should be specified by the potentiometer knob input on the HandyBoard.

 Materials: